WebCLAP/wclap-bridge/README.md

 ## Design

 Aside from the kerfuffle of setting up the WASM engine, this repo also provides a translation layer for every value in the CLAP API.

-A "compatible" value is a basic numerical value (32/64-bit ints and floats), or a struct only containing compatible values.
-These can be read and written directly by native code, even when located within the WASM instance's memory.

-*Non-*compatible values need to be translated.
-Pointers to compatible values can be translated from WASM to native by just adding an offset, but structs need to be duplicated (with each field translated), and functions need a more complicated wrapping.
+All CLAP API functions only accept/return basic numerical values or pointers to structs.

+Pointers to structs made entirely of numerical values can be used by native code by simply offsetting to their location in the WASM instance's memory.
+Native structs need to be copied into the WASM memory first.

+Pointers to other structs (containing pointers or function-pointers) need to be translated, by translating each of their members individually.
+There are no circular references in the CLAP API, so pointers to structs can be translated by translating the pointed-to struct and referencing that.

+### Objects and methods

+With the exception of `clap_entry::get_factory`, all CLAP API functions are effectively methods, called with an "object" first argument which always contains an opaque `void *` context/data field.

+Whenever we translate a function, we expect to know what object will be used as this first argument, and we can store translation data in that object.

+We create a distinct native function for each "API position" (struct/field combination) in the CLAP API, and this position is used as part of mapping as well.

+### Native → WASM

+We assume(⚠️) that the native host is not constantly compiling/assembling new functions, and therefore there are a finite number of function pointers which could possibly be passed to the WCLAP.
+We therefore adapt/insert native functions into the WASM instance's function table.
+This requires an `O(log(N))` lookup (for a `std::map`) for each incoming function (to re-use the existing index), but `O(1)` overhead when calling them from WASM.

+Structs which contain a `.destroy` method are given a persistent mapping, and their own chunk of memory for temporary data.

+### WASM → Native

+For WASM functions,

+When making a native proxy for a WASM structs, we fill that pointer to a support data structure which contains:

+* which WASM instance it lives in
+* a (WASM) pointer to the equivalent WASM struct
+* an array mapping every CLAP API function (which might use this struct as its "object" argument) to a WASM function-table index

+We assume(⚠️) that the WCLAP will only use one function for a given API-position/object combo, so whenever we translate a WASM function pointer, we set the corresponding entry in the object's function mapping.

+### Structs and lifetime

+When making a WASM proxy for a native struct, we fill that pointer to a support data structure which contains:

+* a (native) pointer to the equivalent native struct

+When translating any function

 ### Sandboxed WASI

 This repo includes an extremely incomplete `wasi_snapshot_preview1` implementation, and functions are only being added when one of our WCLAPs needs them.

-**⚠️ I am not a security professional, so don't use this with untrusted code without a proper security review.
+**⚠️ I am not an infosec professional, so don't use this with untrusted code without a proper review by someone more qualified.
 I have based it on Wasmtime's `preview1.rs` implementation where possible.**

 Although a generic sandboxed WASI implementation seems like a sensible thing to exist, the existing sandboxed implementations (Wasmer/Wasmtime) are tightly coupled to their WASM engines, and the others I've found (uvwasi, Wasm3's `m3_api_wasi.c`) aren't sandboxed.